-At the other end we follow what’s in vogue…
+On the other hand, we follow what’s in vogue…

 For example, the resurgence of the twin fin and other ‘alternative’ craft.’
 Surfers such as Rasta, Asher Pacey and Torren Martyn are spearheading the movement back towards retro designs.
-Whilst in many ways this is a good thing for the average surfer due to added foam, flatter rockers and wider outlines; other associated design features such as two fins, an overly wide tail block or being very short in length can hinder our surfing.
+Whilst in many ways this is a good thing for the average surfer due to added foam, flatter rockers and wider outlines (all helpful attributes); other associated design features such as two fins, an overly wide tail block, parallel outline or very short length can hinder our surfing.
 People argue that if Torren and Rasta can ride their twinnies in heaving barrels at Nias, then the design clearly doesn’t hold them back.
-However, the reality is whilst these surfers might be seen as alternative, they are still some of the most skilled surfers on the planet.
+However, the reality is whilst these surfers might be seen as ‘alternative’, they are still some of the most talented surfers on the planet.
 They might be able to make most boards work in most situations, but that doesn’t always mean that we can.

 With so much variety in surfboard design these days, here’s our 7 top tips to help you find that magic board:

 1. Pick the right VOLUME for you, not your favourite surfer